 However, every vaporizer is different, so you better read the instructions in order to learn how to use your vape pen.
-They are small so they have very specific ways of turning on and controlling the various features.
+They are small (or pocket-friendly) so they have very specific ways of turning on and controlling the various features.

 Most vape pens are just for weed, but some vape pens can be used for cannabis concentrates as well.
 Check that in the instructions as well, or call the manufacturer.